xstefank/pv260-testing-assignment/task2.md

 ## 2. Attributes, Components and Capabilities
  ### Attributes
   1. Secure - working with personal data / money transactions
-  1. Dependable - mo random reservation cancellations (when customer arrives, he gets the exact room he reserved)
+  1. Responsible - no random reservation cancellations (when customer arrives, he gets the exact room he reserved)
-  1. Accessible - should be accessible at any time in case of some problem with reservation after arriving
+  1. Accessible - should be accessible at any time in case of some problem with reservation after arriving ???
   1. User-Friendly - the reservation can be completed in few steps
   1. Trustworthy - payments reach end-point hotels
   1. AttrN